JanBlk/esx_ammunition/README.md

 # esx_ammunition
-This is aimple script with which you can buy ammunition at configurable shops.
+This is a simple script with which you can buy ammunition at configurable shops.

 Installation: